L0rd-Kam0S/Alias/README.md

 # Alias
-A module for the wifi Pineapple that lets the user save and execute commands on the wifi pineapple mark6. https://www.wifipineapple.com/
+A module for the wifi Pineapple mark6 that lets the user save and execute commands. https://www.wifipineapple.com/

 <strong> Install </strong>